Coping planning

 Coping planning is an approach to supporting people who are distressed.
-It is part of a biopsychosocial approach to mental health and wellbeing that comprises healthy environments, responsive parenting, belonging, healthy activities, coping, psychological resilience and treatment of illness.
+It is part of a biopsychosocial approach to mental health and well-being that comprises healthy environments, responsive parenting, belonging, healthy activities, coping, psychological resilience and treatment of illness.
 Coping planning normalises distress as a universal human experience.
 It draws on a health-focused approach to coping, to improve emotion regulation and decrease the memory of unpleasant emotions.
 Coping planning interventions are effective when people are supported in the process of forming coping plans.

 Approach

 Coping planning aims to meet the needs of people who ask for help with distress, including suicidal ideation.
 By addressing why someone asks for help, the focus stays on what the person needs rather than on what the helper wants to do.
 It provides an alternative to the widely used, but non-evidence-based risk-assessment approach to suicide prevention.
 Needs assessment and support focuses on the individual needs of each person.
 They are rated as low (coping independently), moderate (may need additional low-intensity professional support), or high (needs immediate high-intensity professional support).